hotgloupi/configure.py/README.md

 ### Auto install everything

 As seen previously the `--tup-install` and `--self-install` flags force the installation or the update of *Tup* and *configure.py*.
-To install only when tup or tupcfg are not found, use the `--install` flag instead.
+To install only when tup or configure.py are not found, use the `--install` flag instead.

 configure.py core
 -----------

-Before getting into the facilities that tupcfg offers, you should know a little about the core objects used to define rules.
+Before getting into the facilities that *configure.py* offers, you should know a little about the core objects used to define rules.

 ### Everything is a `Node`